Connor-Bayer/themeBayer/readme.md

 company-official color schemes for ggplot.
 The main additions to the ggplot library are color and fill color maps.

+In addition, there is an included rmd template for labeling pdfs with the bayer logo.

 In general, you can use this package after install by invoking `myplot + themeBayer::scale_(color/fill)_bayer_(c/d)()`.